-That awkward moment when you’re about to start a blog post, you open your blinds for inspiration and just over the road is the sight of a neighbour getting changed with his curtains open, his saggy back and ‘Yes, I read the Daily Express’ underwear on show for all to see.
+That awkward moment when you’re about to start a blog post, you open your blinds for inspiration and just over the road is the sight of a neighbour getting changed with his curtains open.
 I hope he doesn’t think I was peeking – I’d get more sexual gratification from reading the ingredients list on a Rustlers burger.
 It’s only fair, they’ve seen Paul and I in the altogether enough time to draw a timelapse of our bodies from memory, like a particularly gruesome version of the Take on Me video.
 They’d certainly need a big pencil.
 Fnar fnar.

 I’m somewhat tetchy as sleep hasn’t been especially forthcoming lately.
 No dramatic reason – Monday night I was awoken by Paul farting so loudly I thought someone had been shot.
 I couldn’t decide whether my heart was beating so quickly due to the shock or because my body was trying desperately to dilate my nostrils as quick as possible in the hope of getting some fresh air.
 I appreciate that’s crass but honestly, I couldn’t drift off for another four hours.
 I had to get up and wash the dishes.